DragonBet

 2. Accepts UK players?
 This brand was founded in Wales, and focuses on the UK.

-3. Trustpilot Score About average.
-3.1 out of 5.0 after over 100 reviews.
+3. Trustpilot Score 2.7 out of 5.0 (>140 reviews).

 5. Bonus Terms DragonBet tends not to impose wagering requirements on promotions.